Eschatologue/CM_wiki/docs/class/cleric/destruction.md

 ***Damage.*** When a creature you choose enters the aura for the first time on its turn or starts its turn there, you can roll a number of d4s equal to your Wisdom modifier (minimum of 1d4) and add the rolls together.
 It takes :dmg-radi: Radiant damage equal to the roll result.
 A creature can only take this damage once per turn.

 ***Gravitational Shift.*** You can use your **:rsc-b: Bonus Action**{ .rsc } to manipulate the energies within the aura to push or pull creatures.
 You can choose a number of creatures up to your Wisdom modifier (minimum of one) that are Large or smaller within the aura and either push them up to 5 feet away from you or pull them 5 feet closer to you.
 This movement does not provoke opportunity attacks.
 You can do this a number of time equal to your Wisdom modifier.
-You regain all expended use when you finish a Long Rest.
+You regain all expended use when you finish a **:rest-long: Long Rest**.

 ### Level 6: Distruptive Pulse